-A woman whose husband is in the city does not contain a Yichud prohibition [to be alone with a man even at night], being that she has fear of her husband upon her.
+A woman whose husband is in the city [i.e. Baalah Bair], does not contain a Yichud prohibition [to be alone with a man even at night], being that the fear of her husband is upon her.
 [Some Poskim however rule it is Rabbinically forbidden to have Yichud with a woman even if her husband is in the city.
 Practically, the accepted custom is to be lenient, although one who is stringent is praised.]

-Some Poskim rule that this only applies when the wife is at her home, however when she is at the home of the man, then it does not apply.
+Some Poskim rule that the allowance only applies when the wife is at home, however, when she is at the home of the man, then it does not apply, and Yichud is forbidden.

 Does the above allowance of Baalah Bair apply if the wife is not at home and her husband does not know where she is?

-Some Poskim rule that if the wife is not at her home, and her husband does not know where she is, then the allowance does not apply.
+Some Poskim rule that if the wife is not at her home, and her husband does not know where she is, then the allowance does not apply, and Yichud is forbidden.

-What is the law if the city is very large her husband is very far away in the city?
+Does the above allowance of Baalah Bair apply if the city is very large and her husband is very far away in the city?

-Some Poskim rule that so long as they are within the same city [municipality] it is valid to break Yichud of his wife and another man, even if the city very large, such as New York city and London.
-Other Poskim however are stringent that Yichud is not broken in the event that he is very far way within the city and it can take him considerable time for him to come home.
+Some Poskim rule that so long as the husband and wife are within the same city [municipality], it is valid to break the Yichud of his wife and another man, even if the city very large, such as New York city and London.
+Other Poskim, however, rule that Yichud is not broken in the event that he is very far way within the city and it can take him considerable time to return home.
 Some Rabbanim are accustomed to rule that distanced neighborhoods of a city are treated as two different cities, such as Ramot and Yerushalayim; Brooklyn and Manhattan; Stanford hill and Golders Green.
 Practically, one is to speak to a local Rav for a final ruling on this matter.

 Husband is at work: See next!

-What is the law if her husband is at work of which she knows he will not return home for a while?
+Does the above allowance of Baalah Bair apply if the husband is at work and the wife knows that he will not return home for a while?

-In the event that the husband is far away in the city at work and the wife is aware that he cannot return home for a while, then if the husband is an employee with set hours some Poskim rule Yichud is not broken.
-If however the husband is self-employed and hence can come home as he wishes, then Yichud is broken.
+In the event that the husband is at work, far away in the city, and the wife is aware that he cannot return home for a while, then if the husband is an employee with set hours, some Poskim rule that Yichud is if forbidden with his wife.
+If, however, the husband is self-employed, and hence can come home as he wishes, then Yichud is broken.
 Other Poskim however are lenient even in a case that the husband is an employee with set hours and hence cannot come home as he pleases.

-If the husband is with her in the same room then it is permitted to have Yichud with her.
+If the husband is with her in the same room, then it is permitted to have Yichud with her.
 If the husband is not in the same room, but is in the same city, then this matter requires further analysis.

-Rabbeinu Yehonason of Lunil Kiddushin ibid; Nitei Gavriel 35/1
+Rabbeinu Yehonason of Lunil Kiddushin 81a; Nitei Gavriel 35:1

-Rashi Kiddushin ibid in interpretation of Raba in Kiddushin ibid, as understood by Tosafus ibid [However see Taz ibid who explains Rashi differently]; Ran ibid; Bach; brought in Beis Shmuel 22/12 and Chelkas Mechokeik 22/12 and Taz 22/7 and Aruch Hashulchan 22; Poskim brought in Dvar Halacha 7/1 footnote 1
+Rashi Kiddushin ibid in interpretation of Raba in Kiddushin ibid, as understood by Tosafos ibid [However see Taz ibid who explains Rashi differently]; Ran ibid; Bach; brought in Beis Shmuel 22:12 and Chelkas Mechokeik 22:12 and Taz 22:7 and Aruch Hashulchan 22; Poskim brought in Dvar Halacha 7:1 footnote 1

 See Dvar Halacha ibid

-Dvar Halacha ibid that the Chazon Ish and Dovev Meisharim ruled that one may be leninet
+Dvar Halacha ibid that the Chazon Ish and Dovev Meisharim ruled that one may be lenient

-Some conclude that it is proper to suspect for this opinion.
-[Chofetz Chaim of Rav Falagi 38/54]
+Some conclude that it is proper to suspect for the stringent opinion.
+[Chofetz Chaim of Rav Falagi 38:54]

-Ezer Mikodesh 22/8 “The Sages did not make a differentiation in this matter, even if it is a city as large as Antioacha” [This follows the reason of Rashbam; However see there that he concludes that if he let her know that he will be far away, it requires further clarification]; Igros Moshe E.H.
-4/65-18 regarding N.Y. city that so long as the husband can come back home that day by car it is considered the same city in this regard [However see there 4/65-7 that according to Rashi it is only valid if the husband can return home un-expectantly at any time and the Igros Moshe concludes that “Knowing this matter is important for people”]; Nishmas Avraham E.H.
-22/8 in name of Rav SZ”A; See Dvar Halacha 7/21 and in name of Chazon Ish that Bnei Brak and Ramat Gan are two different cities while the entire Tel Aviv is one city; This matter is not discussed in previous Poskim; Nitei Gavriel 38/1
+Ezer Mikodesh 22:8 “The Sages did not make a differentiation in this matter, even if it is a city as large as Antioacha” [This follows the reason of Rashbam; However, see there that he concludes that if he let her know that he will be far away, it requires further clarification]; Igros Moshe E.H.
+4:65-18 regarding N.Y. city, that so long as the husband can come back home that day by car, it is considered the same city in this regard [However see there 4:65-7 that according to Rashi it is only valid if the husband can return home un-expectantly at any time and the Igros Moshe concludes that “Knowing this matter is important for people”]; Nishmas Avraham E.H.
+22:8 in name of Rav SZ”A; See Dvar Halacha 7:21 and in name of Chazon Ish that Bnei Brak and Ramat Gan are two different cities while the entire Tel Aviv is one city; This matter is not discussed in previous Poskim; See Nitei Gavriel 38:1

 The reason: As the husband can return home at any moment.
 [Ezer Mikodesh ibid]